floooh/sokol/README.md

 - **10-Jun-2019**: sokol_app.h now has proper "application quit handling":
     - a pending quit can be intercepted, for instance to show a "Really Quit?" dialog box
-    - application code can now initiate a "soft quit" or "hard quit"
+    - application code can now initiate a "soft quit" (interceptable) or "hard quit" (not interceptable)
     - on the web platform, the standard "Leave Site?" dialog box implemented by browsers can be shown when the user leaves the site
     - Android and iOS currently don't have any of those features (since the